dmcisnotavailable/ME5405-Computer-Project/README.md

 1. **MATLAB** with:
    1. Image Processing Toolbox (3) (for `imresize`, `imbinarize`, etc.)
    2. Statistics and Machine Learning Toolbox (for `extractHOGFeatures`, `mink`, `mode`)
 2. Dataset Path: The scripts use a hardcoded path.
-You MUST place the p_dataset_26 folder at: ~\Computer Project\p_dataset_26
+You MUST place the p_dataset_26 folder at: ~\Computer Project\p_dataset_26, and modify the path in corresponding file.
 3. Test Image Path: The final test script expects the 6 segmented characters from Image 2 (e.g., 1.png, A.png) to be located at: ~\predict\image2

 ### Step-by-Step Execution (HOG Model)